Average Salary in Australia (2026 Updated)

 Average Salary in Australia Per Month (2026 Updated)

-In 2026, the average full-time weekly earnings for adult employees in Australia has continued to rise steadily.
+In 2026, the average full-time weekly earnings for adult employees in Australia will continue to rise steadily.
 According to the Australian Bureau of Statistics (ABS), average full-time weekly ordinary earnings were approximately AUD 2,010 per week in 2025 — up around 4.4% year-on-year.

 When converted to a monthly figure, this equates to roughly AUD 8,700 per month (before tax) for a typical full-time employee in 2026 — based on current wage trends and earnings growth.